Fragmented copy-paste across tools

 All visuals and product details are fully anonymized and recreated to respect confidentiality while accurately reflecting the challenges, design process, and impact of my work.

-Developers spent ~20% of planning time searching for context and re-entering duplicate test data.
+Developers spent meaningful planning time searching for context, re-entering duplicate information, and reconstructing test logic across disconnected tools.

 “I copy test steps from past cases every time.” — Developer pain point